Scout: Yeah I dare ya, ragequit! C'mon, make us both happy!

 Soft Glass: The Demoman's bottle can break on a hit with a target, though whether it's broken or not makes no difference to damage output.
-The Sniper's Jarate always breaks on contact with something but never does any damage.
+The Sniper's Jarate and the Scout's Mad Milk always break on contact with something but never do any damage.

 Soft Water: Falling from a distance that would normally damage you into deep water negates the damage.

 Solo Class: Some of the classes can do their job on their own (for example an Engineer can set up a sentry nest and a Sniper can find a good vantage point, while a Spy can infiltrate on their own).
 Of course the game is deliberately designed so that having a team mate back them up always helps (e.g. a Pyro to guard an Engineer or Sniper from a Spy, or a group of offensive classes to rush the enemy when the Spy begins sapping their sentries).